io-gui/io/README.md

 This will start the typescript watch script.
 You will also need to **run a static file server** of your choice.

-To create documentation and build bundles:
+To build documentation and build bundles:

 ```bash
 yarn docs
 yarn build
 ```

 [npm]: https://img.shields.io/npm/v/io-gui
 [npm-url]: https://www.npmjs.com/package/io-gui